DataDog/documentation/content/en/continuous_integration/setup_tests/swift.md

 ### Configuring Datadog

 To enable testing instrumentation, add the following environment variables to your test target (or in the `Info.plist` file as [described below](#using-infoplist-for-configuration)).
-You must also select your main target in `Expand variables based on` or `Target for Variable Expansion` if using test plans:
+You **must** select your main target in `Expand variables based on` or `Target for Variable Expansion` if using test plans:

 {{< img src="continuous_integration/swift_env.png" alt="Swift Environments" >}}

+<div class="alert alert-warning"><strong>Remember</strong>: You should have your main target in the variables expansion of the environment variables as indicated in previous paragraph; if not selected, variables are not valid </div>

 For UITests, environment variables need to be set only in the test target, because the framework automatically injects these values to the application.